Clayton Tips on Caring for Your Teeth as You Age

 We only have one set of adult teeth and they are meant to last us a lifetime.
 Trauma, genetics and other factors sometimes make this impossible.
 But, for the most part, good oral health and habits are enough to make your teeth go the distance with you as you gracefully age.
 As we age, natural changes occur in our general health.
-Below are tips from Clayton dental clinic, Folden W. Lee, DDS, on how to work with these changes to keep oral health care in check as we age.
+Below are tips from Clayton dental office, Clayton Individualized Dentistry, on how to work with these changes to keep oral health care in check as we age.

 Poor Oral Health = Poor Overall Health

 A healthy diet is essential for healthy living.
 Fruits, vegetables, protein and healthy fats help keep both your body and teeth strong.
 Bacteria that causes plaque and tooth decay feed on sugary substances.
 Limiting sugar helps decreases your chances of diabetes, protect your teeth from decay and helps keep your skin firm.
 Excess sugar likes to eat at collagen, a protein that provides strength, structure, and elasticity to our skin.
 For a great example on what a well-balanced meal should look like for older adults, visit Tufts University My Plate for Older Adults.

 Dry mouth (xerostomia) is typically a side effect of chemotherapy and/or certain medications but is also part of the natural aging process.
 Dry mouth not only makes it difficult to speak, swallow, taste and eat but it also increases your chances of tooth decay.
 Saliva helps clear food debris, bacteria, acids and plaque which are all contributors to tooth decay.
 To help combat dry mouth, increase your fluid intake, chew sugar-free gum and suck on sugar-free candy.
 If you believe it is the medication causing your dry mouth, talk to your doctor about possible drug substitutions.

 Disease & Decay Prevention